ogcincubator/ogc-jupyter/README.md

-# ISO19157-3 properties uplift example Jupyter notebook
+# OGC Examples Jupyter Notebook

+## Available notebooks

+This repository contains the following notebooks:

+* `Update pipeline example.ipynb`: Example of a full data pipeline (from CSV to RDF) for the ISO19157-3 data quality measure properties.
+* `Building Blocks schema validation.ipynb`: Example of how to use OGC Building Blocks to validate objects.

-## Running the notebook
+## Running the notebooks

 ### Docker (recommended)